-Earth is the element of growth, of fertility, of steadiness.
-People who are dependable and practical are said to be “well grounded” and have “both feet on the ground”.
-Too much of these traits, however, and they become “stuck in the mud” or “dragging themselves along on the ground”.
+Earth is the element of growth, fertility, of steadiness.
+People who are dependable and practical are said to be “well-grounded” and have “both feet on the ground”.
+Too many of these traits, however, and they become “stuck in the mud” or “dragging themselves along on the ground”.

 Earth is represented in the Wiccan’s tools by the pentacle, which is usually a flat disc on the altar, and a bowl of either salt or earth that is usually there as well.
 It is very common to cleanse a room using blessed salt water, merging the cleansing of the water and the purifying of the earth.
 When consecrating a new tool, depending on the tool, sometimes it is buried in salt or earth for a period of time to cleanse it of previous energies, or earth or salt is sprinkled on it to symbolize the same.

 Goddesses particularly associated with the Earth are Gaia, Demeter, Persephone, Prithvi, Papatūānuku, Jörð, Asintmah, Spider Grandmother, Sif, and many more.
 Gods particularly associated with the Earth are Geb, Cernunnos, the Green Man, Irpitiga.